-1. What is the Southern Forests Irrigation Scheme (SFIS)?
+1. What is the SF Irrigation Scheme (SFIS)?

-The SF Irrigation Cooperative (SFIC) was formed in 2017 to operate and manage the business and operations of providing water to farms within the Manjimup – Pemberton region as part of the State Government’s Southern Forests Irrigation Scheme.
+The SF Irrigation Co-operative (SFIC) was formed in 2017 to operate and manage the business and operations of providing water to farms within the Manjimup – Pemberton region as part of the State Government’s SF Irrigation Scheme.

-There are currently five directors on the board of the Co-operative.
+There are currently six directors on the board of the Co-operative.
 All are proudly local people with a link to the region going back two or three generations.

 The scheme’s management moved to the Department of Primary Industries and Regional Development (DPIRD) under the Labor government and the cooperative was established in June 2017 to work alongside DPIRD in developing the scheme.

 Global climate change modelling shows that the South West will be one of the hardest hit areas in the world.